arangodb/docs/arangograph/users.md

 ---
 layout: default
-description: How to manage individual members and user groups
+description: >-
-title: Users and Groups in the ArangoGraph Insights Platform
+   How to manage individual members and user groups in ArangoGraph
 ---
-# Users and Groups
+# Users and Groups in ArangoGraph

 ## Users, groups & members